 With datacenters in the United States, Europe, and Asia-Pacific areas, Siteground aims to bring you the best solution based in your location.

 Who doesn’t love Hostgator’s mascot, the friendly geek alligator?
-But Hostgator has more to offer than a nice looking mascot.
-Besides the promises of 24/7/365 support and 45-day money back guarantee.
+But Hostgator has more to offer than a nice-looking mascot.
+Besides the promises of 24/7/365 support and a 45-day money-back guarantee.

 Their starter plans include WordPress hosting (starting at $5.95/month during the first term), VPS hosting (starting at $9.98/month for half a CPU core, 512 of RAM, and 25 GB of storage space) and dedicated hosting (basic plan costs $76.56/month and features a 2-core CPU, 4 GB of RAM, 500 GB of disk space, and 10 TB bandwidth).

 Your benefit as a Tecmint Reader : Flat 25% OFF using promo code TecMint025 (read our guide on how to sign-up and apply code)

 Advertised as “high-performance SSD Linux servers for all of your infrastructure needs”, Linode is one of the most famous cloud hosting providers in the industry.
 The reasons behind that distinction are their 99.9% uptime guarantee, 24×7 customer support that replies to questions and tickets within a matter of minutes, the knowledge base that consists of hundreds of comprehensive guides about a wide variety of system administration and application development topics, and their amazing cost/feature rates for their robust services.

 Linode’s plans are named after the amount of RAM.
 The 1 GB plan (initial) also features 1 CPU core, 24 GB of storage space, and 2 TB of outbound data transfers for $5/month (inbound traffic does not count towards the bandwidth limit).